LGMAKENA/Phase-1-Recipe-project/README.md

 ![](./screenshot.png)

+## Project author
+Linet Makena

+## Problem Statement
+ The idea behind this is to solve the problem of lacking recipes of creating different meals in ease.

-## Description
+## Proposed Solution
 The application contains different recipes for different foods and how to prepare them.

-## Features
+## Objectives
 - List of recipes
 - Users can be able to search for recipes
 - Users can be able to get ingredient details and how to prepare a certain food.